 Tahoe sees a large number of visitors every year who drive in.
 I-80 is a route that is snow plowed and usually very easy to drive unless you happen to come up during a big blizzard.
 Or, you can take the scenic route and hop on a train.
 Amtrak stops in Truckee which is just North of Lake Tahoe so that route is also available.
 (Check out why we LOVE Traveling with Amtrak here).

 Once you arrive at Northstar you won’t need your car.
-That is because Northstar California has a wonderful shuttle system that picks you up and takes you to the Village all day long.
+That is because Northstar Ski Resort has a wonderful shuttle system that picks you up and takes you to the Village all day long.
 And, everything you need is located at the Village from the ski lift to the restaurants, ice skating, even a movie theater.
 This was excellent news for our SoCal native family who has very little experience driving in rough weather conditions.
 It took a lot of pressure off, not having to think about driving in the snow during our stay.

 Where to Stay

-There are many different lodging options at the Northstar California Resort.
+There are many different lodging options at the Northstar Ski Resort.
 The best way to separate them is into areas.
 First, you have the Outer Neighborhoods which are mainly condos and vacation rental properties around the base of the mountain.
 Next, you have hotels, lodges, and condos that are located directly located where all the action is, in the Village.
 And, lastly, you have the higher end options like upscale condominiums and the Ritz located in the Highlands.
 Below you will find a breakdown and general description of each of these three options.

 Vacation Rentals (Outer Neighborhoods)

-Probably the most budget-friendly option for families visiting the Northstar California Resort would be to stay in a vacation rental in the outer neighborhoods.
+Probably the most budget-friendly option for families visiting the Northstar Ski Resort would be to stay in a vacation rental in the outer neighborhoods.
 Here you still receive FREE transportation via the Northstar Shuttle Service so it is incredibly easy to get around, but because you are a bit off the beaten path, prices are a bit cheaper.
 Which is exactly what we did.

 We stayed in a cozy cabin in an area called Rocky Point and it was modest and comfortable.
 Our condo had three levels.
 You entered on the second level which was basically just an entryway and coat rack, upstairs we found our fully stocked kitchen, a living room area which had a pullout sofa sleeper, a full bathroom, a fireplace (which I was thrilled to see), and a balcony with beautiful mountain views.
 Downstairs there were two additional bedrooms including the master, another full bathroom, and a laundry room.